barnabas243/lscc-website/content/collections/pages/en/plan-a-visit.md

     cards:
       -
         id: m6p2w8s1
-        lead_text: 'Looking for our upcoming events?'
+        lead_text: "Looking for what's happening next?"
-        title: 'Come Visit Us!'
+        title: 'Explore Our Calendar'
         content: |-
-          Take a look at our calendar to find all the upcoming services, events, and activities
+          Check out our calendar to find all the upcoming services, events, and gatherings

           we’d love for you to be a part of them!
         button:
           -
             id: m6p2wb8h
-            label: 'Our Calendar'
+            label: 'View Calendar'
             link_type: entry
             target_blank: false
             entry: 72196d4e-88d2-4a6e-a466-39df9fd27c31